Denver Estate Planning For Same-Sex Couples

-At Brady, McFarland & Lord, LLC, our founding attorney, Karen L. Brady, has more than 21 years of legal experience handling a wide range of estate planning matters.
+At Colorado Estate Planning Law Center, our founding attorney, Karen L. Brady, has more than 21 years of legal experience handling a wide range of estate planning matters.
 To find out more about how we can help you, contact us online or call (303) 420-2863 to schedule an appointment to discuss your situation.

 Estate Planning Concerns Involving Same-Sex Couples

 There are a number of things to take into consideration when it comes to estate planning for same-sex couples.
 If children from a previous relationship are brought into your family, you will need to address how your estate is to be divided among them and your spouse.
 Even if children are not involved, legal recognition of your marriage means that your estate will be subject to the succession laws of Colorado, which may not align with your wishes.

 For couples who choose not to enter into a legally recognized marriage, the need for a valid estate plan maybe even more important than one for a married couple.
 You do not want to find out after it is too late that you are not legally entitled to any portion of your partner’s estate.